Using Microsoft Teams Lists

 Office 365 notification MC220295 posted on 13 Aug 2020 (Microsoft 365 roadmap item 64162) announces the arrival of the Lists app for Teams.
 This app allows access to Microsoft Lists, the new iteration of the well-known SharePoint lists, with the notable restriction that personal lists (stored in OneDrive for Business) are not supported.
 The lists accessible through the app are those stored in SharePoint team sites.

-Available to All Teams Users
+Available to All Microsoft Teams App Users

-By default, the Lists app is available to all Teams users.
-The app allows users to create a channel tab by creating a new list or setup a tab pointing to an existing list within the team site.
+By default, the MS Lists app is available to all Teams users.
+The Teams app allows users to create a channel tab by creating a new list or setup a tab pointing to an existing list within the team site.
 If you don’t want users to use the Lists app, you can deploy a custom app permission policy to block access to the app.

-Adding the Lists App to a Channel
+Adding the Lists App to a Teams Channel

 Microsoft preinstalls the Lists app to all Teams, so adding it to a channel tab is simple.
 Create a new tab and select Lists from the set of available apps (Figure 1).